Khost Protection Force: History

 Like other paramilitaries in Afghanistan during the 2001-2021 war, the KPF was mostly trained and recruited by the CIA despite nominally under NDS command; it did not come under the command chain of the Afghan National Army or the U.S. Army.

 In November 2015, a growing number of deadly night raids by the KPF caused a backlash by the residents in the city of Khost against the United States.

 Following the fall of Kabul, the Taliban intensified their hunt to find and kill members of the KPF in October 2021.
 The KPF disobeyed orders given to abandon their gear and vehicles and simply destroyed anything that they couldn't take with them.

-In January of 2022, it was reported that surviving KPF soldiers arrived in the US and were living in Bloomington; most of them were forced to leave their immediate families behind.
+In January 2022, it was reported that surviving KPF soldiers arrived in the US and were living in Bloomington; most of them were forced to leave their immediate families behind.
 They came through the "Welcome Home Project".

 In May of 2024, it was reported that over seventy members had been detained by the General Directorate of Intelligence (GDI) upon their return from training in the United States in 2022.

 In July of 2024, it was reported that an additional six members had returned to Afghanistan after being invited by the Afghanistan Personalities Contact Commission.
 The children of Abdul Hamid Mohtat and members of the KPF received "immunity cards".

 In October of 2024, it was reported that the KPF base was being used by the Haqqani Network to train two thousand foreign jihadists.
 The base is frequently visited by Sirajuddin Haqqani.

+On July 20, 2026, an ex-KPF soldier who came back to Afghanistan from the US was shot at Nangyalai, according to Taliban statements while denying that it had political motives.